Osborne Meese Academy

 How can my organization get involved?

-Organizations may apply become participants of The Osborne Meese Academy, up to 16 organizations will be accepted annually.
-Applications are available on the website beginning in October and must be received by the second Friday in December.
+Organizations may apply to become participants of The Osborne Meese Academy, up to 16 organizations will be accepted annually.
+Applications are available here and must be received by the second Friday in December.

 What are the selection criteria for Osborne Meese Academy?